dustinpfister/blog_posts/_posts/phaser-physics-drag.md

 #### 2.6.1 - Draw Grid Lines

 This draw method will be used with the graphics object when the ball is launched.
 It draws grid lines so that I know that the ball is in motion, otherwise it will just be a black background.
+Because I am using a graphics object I went with this draw method that will be used with the graphics object rather than the [create.grid method](/2018/10/07/phaser-create-grid/) that could be used to create a texture that could be used with a sprite.
+In any case this grid solution will help to show reduction in speed as a result of the drag taking effect once that ball launches.

 ```js
 var drawGridLines = function (game) {